jmansilla/ipypy/README.md

 # ipypy

     Store Jupyter Notebooks in a more repo and coding friendly way.

+Have you ever noticed that a Jupuyter Notebook nowadays is a json file?
+Containing together the metadata of the notebook itself, the list of cells, and for each cell, not only the *source* (what was written on it), but also the *outputs*, and *metadata* for each cell.

+This project attemps to propose an alternative for that.

+## How

 You can pick between a SplitCodeManager, which stores each notebook in:
   * my_file.ipynb (the usual notebook file, but with source information extracted)